What Is the Format of PTE Academic?

 - Take advantage of the noteboard booklet and take notes while listening to audio recordings.

-The Listening section is between 45 and 57-minute long.
+The Listening section is between 30 and 43-minute long.

-Overall, the PTE Academic test takes 3 hours to complete.
-This includes the 10-minute optional break, which you can take between the Reading and Listening parts.
+Overall, the PTE Academic test takes 2 hours to complete.

 PTE Academic vs IELTS Academic vs TOEFL iBT format